Sidny Lopes Cabral

-Sidny Lopes Cabral (born 18 September 2002) is a professional footballer who plays as a right-back for Primeira Liga club Estrela da Amadora.
+Sidny Lopes Cabral (/pt/; born 18 September 2002) is a professional footballer who plays as a full-back for Süper Lig club Trabzonspor.
 Born in the Netherlands, he plays for the Cape Verde national team.

 Early life

-As a youth player, Cabral joined the youth academy of Swedish side Helsingborg.
-He was regarded as a prospect while playing for the club.
+Lopes Cabral was born in 2002 in the Netherlands.
+His parents were both from Santiago, Cape Verde.
+As a youth player, Lopes Cabral joined the youth academy of Swedish side Helsingborg.
+He was regarded as a bright prospect whilst playing for the club's youth team.

 Club career

-In 2024, Cabral signed for German side Viktoria Köln.
-He was described as a part of the club's new defensive stability" having "played.
+In 2024, Lopes Cabral signed for German side Viktoria Köln.
+He was described as a key part of the club's newfound defensive stability.

-In the summer of 2025, Cabral moved to Portugal, signing a three-year contract with Primeira Liga club Estrela da Amadora.
+In the summer of 2025, Lopes Cabral moved to Portugal, signing a three-year contract through to 2028 with Primeira Liga club Estrela da Amadora.
+He became an offensive weapon for his new club in his debut season, registering five goals and providing two assists in the league, the highlight being a hat-trick scored in a game away at Casa Pia.

+After impressing during the first half of the season with Estrela, on 30 December 2025, Lopes Cabral joined fellow Primeira Liga side Benfica, signing a contract until June 2030 for a reported fee of €6 million, which could rise to €8.5 million with add-ons.
+He made his debut on 4 January 2026, coming on as a substitute during the second half and assisting Vangelis Pavlidis for his hat-trick goal in a 3–1 league victory over Estoril at the Estádio da Luz.
+On 25 January, Lopes Cabral scored his first goal for Benfica, the third in a 4–0 league victory over his former club Estrela da Amadora.

+In June 2026, Benfica agreed to transfer Lopes Cabral to Turkish club Trabzonspor for a reported fee of €10 million, with the player arriving in Turkey to complete the move.

 International career

-Cabral is a Cape Verde international.
-He was first called up to the Cape Verde national team for a friendly against Comoros in 2023.

-Cabral scored his first international goal on 29 May 2025 in a friendly against Malaysia at the Kuala Lumpur Stadium.
+Lopes Cabral was first called up to the Cape Verde national team for a friendly against Comoros in 2023.
+He scored his first international goal on 29 May 2025, in a friendly against Malaysia at the Kuala Lumpur Stadium.

+On 18 May 2026, Lopes Cabral was selected by Cape Verde head coach Bubista for the 2026 FIFA World Cup, the nation's first ever appearance at the tournament.
+In Cape Verde's round of 32 match against Argentina on 3 July, Lopes Cabral scored a second equalizing goal for his side with a curling shot in the first half of extra time.
+Although Cape Verde went on to lose the match 3–2, Lopes Cabral's strike would be voted the best goal of the tournament.

 Style of play

-Cabral mainly operates as a defender.
-He can operate as a left-back or right-back.
+Lopes Cabral mainly plays as a defender, and can operate as a left-back or right-back.

 Personal life

-Cabral was born in 2003 in the Netherlands.
-He is the younger brother of Cape Verde international Rodny Lopes Cabral.
+Lopes Cabral's older brother Rodny also played for the Cape Verde national team.